 Therefore babies do not exist.
 Quod erat demonstrandum.
 Unless Something Else is involved.
 I do not know what.

 Complexity upon complexity.
-In virtually invisible cells you find endoplasmic reticula, Golgi apparatus, ribosomes, nuclear and messenger and transfer RNA, lysosomes, countless enzymes, complex mechanisms for transcribing and translating DNA, itself a complex and still-mysterious repository of information.
+In virtually invisible cells you find endoplasmic reticula, Golgi apparatus, ribosomes, messenger and transfer RNA among several other kinds, lysosomes, countless enzymes, complex mechanisms for transcribing and translating DNA, itself a complex and still-mysterious repository of information.
 Somehow this is all packed into almost nowhere.
 That this just sort of, well, you know, happened is too much to believe.
 It began being believed when almost nothing was known about the complexity of cellular biology, after which, being by then a sacred text, it could not be questioned.
 And cannot.

 The foregoing is only the beginning of complexity.
 The many organs formed effortlessly in utero are as bafflingly elaborate as cells themselves.
 Consider (a simplified description of) the parts of the eye: The globe of three layers, sclera, choroid, and retina.
 Cornea of six layers, epithelium, Bowman’s membrane, substantia propria, Dua’s layer, Descemet’s membrane, endothelium.
 Retina of ten layers.
 Lens consisting of anterior and posterior capsule and contained proteinacious goop.
 The lens is held by delicate suspensory ligaments inside the ciliary body, a muscular doughnut that changes the shape of lens so as to focus.
 An iris of radial and circumferential fibers enervated competitively by the sympathetic and parasympathetic nervous systems in opposition.
 A pump to circulate the aqueous humor.
 On and on and on.
 And equally on and on for all the other organs, which last for seventy years, repairing themselves when damaged.